ajarara/jarmac.org/content/starting-nix.md

 Nix is awesome.
 It makes deploying so much fun.

-By now I've been playing with Nix for about 2 weeks.
-With learning any new tech there is always a period of utter confusion, where you land deep in S/O questions that answer the wrong questions.
+By now I've played with Nix for about 2 weeks, and I've noticed that with learning any new tech there is always a period of utter confusion, where you land deep in S/O questions that answer the wrong questions.
 In #emacs, there is something called an X-Y problem, addressing directly this.

 ``` text
 <fsbot> alphor: hmm, xyproblem is when you want to do X, and you think